pivotal/docs-tap/scst-scan/install-snyk-integration.md

 ### <a id="opt-out-of-snyk-entirely"></a> Opt-out of Snyk Entirely

-To opt-out of Snyk for all of Tanzu Application Platform, do the following:
+To opt-out of Snyk for all of Tanzu Application Platform:

 1. To uninstall Snyk, run: